 If you’ve traveled around Asia and spent any time in Sri Lanka, you’re likely to have noticed that this beautiful island nation in the Indian Ocean is incredibly easy to travel in compared to its more intense neighbors.
 After two visits, I know I’d happily go back because there’s just so much to see and do in Sri Lanka, the nature in Sri Lanka is fantastic, the people are friendly, the tourism infrastructure is top-notch, and it’s quite affordable to travel in.
 Oh, and did I mention the food?
 The husband wants to return to Sri Lanka just so he can eat his way around the country.
 And I truly believe that I could eat kothu roti everyday and not tire of it.

-While on my first visit, I explored cultural Sri Lanka and the cool Hill Country, hiked World’s End and took the famous train to Ella, my second trip with Cinnamon Hotels, the biggest hotel chain in Sri Lanka (with excellent resorts around the country), saw me traverse southern Sri Lanka to explore places that I either had not seen before or had seen very briefly.
+While on my first visit, I explored cultural Sri Lanka and the cool Hill Country, hiked World’s End, saw the iconic Sigiriya Rock and took the famous train to Ella, my second trip with Cinnamon Hotels, the biggest hotel chain in Sri Lanka (with excellent resorts around the country), saw me traverse southern Sri Lanka to explore places that I either had not seen before or had seen very briefly.

 Our south Sri Lanka itinerary was the perfect mix of nature, adventure, relaxation, beaches, spas and wellness, culture, and markets, and packed with one-of-a-kind experiences of a lifetime such as whale watching in Mirissa and a wildlife safari at Yala National Park.
 Whether it’s your first, second, or fifth time in Sri Lanka, this south Sri Lanka itinerary will not disappoint.
 Here’s are cool places to visit in south Sri Lanka and things to do and see.